 XOYO is a stalwart of the east London clubbing scene.
 The venue is split over two floors, and ever-evolving residencies mean the music is always fresh, with DJs spinning house, disco, techno and grime.
 Be advised, entry is 21+ on Fridays and Saturdays.

 You can’t mention London clubbing without the behemoth that is Ministry of Sound.
-Found between Borough and Elephant & Castle, the club helped spawn the original 90s ravers who have been waving their glow sticks around ever since.
-Now a global franchise and record label, the club knows its audience and sticks to its house and dance groove – expect to see a variety of DJ legends and newcomers on the decks.
+Located between Borough and Elephant & Castle, the club helped spawn the original 1990s ravers.
+Today it is a global franchise and record label.
+The club knows its audience and sticks to its house and dance groove – expect to see a variety of DJ legends and newcomers on the decks.